[1995]

-Bake the perfect homemade Christmas pecan pie this holiday season!
-With a rich, gooey filling and a crunchy, caramelized pecan topping, this classic dessert is a must-have for your Christmas dinner or festive gatherings.
+Bake the perfect homemade Christmas apple pie this holiday season!
+Filled with sweet, spiced apples and a buttery, flaky crust, this classic dessert is a must-have for your Christmas dinner or holiday gatherings.
+Serve warm with a scoop of vanilla ice cream or whipped cream for the ultimate festive treat!

 Welcome back sports fans!
 We’re in the midst of our final event – the 2,222-Mile Marathon.